oneapi-src/oneDNN/doc/primitives/convolution.md

 #### Winograd Convolution

-oneDNN supports the Winograd convolution algorithm on systems with Intel(R) AVX-512 support and above under the following conditions:
+oneDNN supports the Winograd convolution algorithm on systems with Intel(R) Advanced Vector Extensions 512 (Intel(R) AVX-512) support and Intel Deep Learning Boost (Intel DL Boost) under the following conditions:

 - Data and weights memory formats are defined by the convolution primitive (user passes `any` as the data format).